 If you miss your six-month open enrollment window, things get a bit more complicated.
 Once that period ends, insurance companies in Michigan can generally require you to answer health questions to qualify for a plan.
 This process is called medical underwriting.
 Based on your health history, an insurer could charge you a higher premium or even deny your application for coverage altogether.
 This is why we always encourage people to take advantage of their initial open enrollment period.
 It’s the only time you have a guaranteed right to buy any Medigap plan sold in your state.

-Taking Advantage of the 30-Day “Free Look”
+How to Use the 30-Day “Free Look” Period

 Choosing a plan can feel like a huge commitment, but Michigan law gives you a safety net.
 Every Medigap policy comes with a 30-day “free look” period.
 This gives you a month to review your new policy and make sure it’s the right fit for you.
 If you change your mind for any reason within those 30 days, you can cancel the policy and get a full refund of any premiums you’ve paid.
 This allows you to enroll with peace of mind, knowing you have time to read the fine print and confirm your decision without any financial risk.